 purposes of THE CREATORS COLLECTIVE are tax-deductible to the extent permitted by law.

 Nasrene is a project-based arts manager who holds a liberal arts degree from Sarah Lawrence College in Cultural Studies encompassing dance, writing and Italian studies.
 Her interdisciplinary education led her to found THE CREATORS COLLECTIVE in 2012 with the goal of providing artists with resources for collaborations and mentoring across age and discipline.
-In addition to directing the collective, Nasrene works as the External Affairs Associate at Brooklyn Arts Council, had spent the past two years as the Development and Membership Coordinator for the BRIC Celebrate Brooklyn!
+In addition to co-directing the collective, Nasrene works as the Individual Giving Manager at Prospect Park Alliance, following positions with the BRIC Celebrate Brooklyn!
 Festival, Alvin Ailey American Dance Theater, Lincoln Center, Brooklyn Arts Council, and other local arts and cultural organizations.
 Nasrene also spent four year as Chair of Teen Artists Learners and Leaders, the teen arts council at Brooklyn Arts Exchange.
 She welcomes the opportunity to connect and collaborate on new projects that empower both young and professional artists through the artistic process.

 Haley Robinson, Project Manager

-Haley is a recent graduate from Sarah Lawrence College concentrating in dance and social sciences.
+Haley graduated from Sarah Lawrence College in 2015, where she concentrated in dance and social sciences.
 In the 2013-2014 academic year, she studied at the Trinity Laban Conservatoire for dance in London, England.
 There she was able to hone in on her interests in community-based dance education and arts administration.
 Currently, she is working at Columbia University as the Administrative Coordinator in the Psychology Department as well as studying Nonprofit Management in the School for Professional Studies.